hbs-rcs/hbsgrid-docs/docs/storage.md

 ### Connecting to your Database {#connecting-to-your-database}

+Please contact us at <research@hbs.edu> for connection parameters including *USER*, *HOSTNAME*, and *CA Certificates*.
+Note that some clients (including *DBeaver*) require you to set the *SSL CA Certificate*.

+!!! info inline end
+    The *DBeaver* client may prompt you to download a driver to connect to your database.
+    This is usually safe, and drivers will be stored in your home directory, under `~/.local/share/DBeaverData/drivers`

 You can connect to your database using any compatible client.
 If you already have one you like go ahead and use that.
 Otherwise we recommend one of the following: